-In case of absence from College, you should contact Adam Harrison on 0113 235 4871 or e-mail at adam.harrison@ucleeds.ac.uk.
+In case of absence from College, you should contact Glynn Bolton or Martin Fell on 0113 235 4870 or e-mail at glynn.bolton@ucleeds.ac.uk or martin.fell@ucleeds.ac.uk .

-4.6 How do I suspend studies/withdraw from my course?
+4.6 How do I withdraw from my course?

-If you are considering suspension or withdrawal from your course you should speak to your personal tutor to discuss your reasons in the first instance.
-If there is a problem, University Centre staff may be able to help.
-You should also contact Student Finance England to discuss what will happen with your finance and if you will have any overpayments to pay back.
+If you are considering withdrawal from your course you should speak to your personal tutor or the Students' Union to discuss your reasons.
+If there is a problem, University Centre staff or Students' Union staff may be able to help.

 If you decide to withdraw from your course or programme of study, you must notify us in writing.
-This notification must be sent immediately to your Programme Manager and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk
+This notification must be sent immediately to your Head of Department and be copied to the HE Registrar Assistant at the following email address: heregistrar@leedscitycollege.ac.uk